HallLabs/tracy_matdb/docs/matdbyml.rst

 default, we sample the available frequencies in the BZ uniformly so that both high and low freuency phonon modulations are used.

+.. warning:: If you don't specify an argument for `dftbase` it defaults to `phondft` (the default name of :class:`~matdb.database.phonon.PhononDFT`).
+If you have multiple DFT bases with different parameters, make sure you keep the names straight.

 The `calibrate` option sets up another database in the background to calibrate the amplitudes of the modulations.
+The name of this database defaults to `phoncalib`, but you can specify a different one by specifying a value for `calibrator`.
 As shown in this example, you can also specify the `amplitude` manually for each configuration.
 If `amplitude` is not specified `matdb` will try to find the amplitude automatically using the calibration database.

 Calibration creates a set of modulated configurations for a random frequency and displaces the atoms using a logarithmic space from 1